nukeop/nuclear/README.md

 If you know [mps-youtube](https://github.com/mps-youtube/mps-youtube), this is a similar music player but with a GUI.
 It's also focusing more on audio.
 Imagine Spotify which you don't have to pay for and with a bigger library.

+## Pre-alpha release
+The current version is a pre-alpha early access.
+Some of it is usable, some of it isn't.
+If there are things that don't work as expected or are counterintuitive, please open an issue so I can prioritize working on them.

 ## Rewritten from scratch

 This version of Nuclear has been rewritten from scratch and released in version 0.4.0.
 The code is completely new, much more maintainable and extensible.